28.06.2024 · Words by Myles

 What do you do if your door lock is stuck?

-If your door lock is stuck, spraying lubricant into the lock's keyhole may do the trick by loosening debris that might be stuck in your lock, preventing it from turning.
+If your front door locking mechanism is stuck, spraying lubricant into the lock's keyhole may do the trick by loosening debris that might be stuck in your lock, preventing it from turning.
 We suggest that you don't use WD40.

 Why do I have to slam my door to close it?